Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 In the introduction I'd mentioned that CPython's global interpreter lock (GIL) makes it easier to extend Python with C or other compiled languages since one doesn't need to worry about the thread safety of wrapped code.
 Still, being able to have only one thread in a running Python process execute Python code at a time is greatly limiting for multicore applications.
-In October 2023, a Python Enhancement Proposal (PEP) to make the GIL optional was accepted.
-This proposal, [PEP 703](https://peps.python.org/pep-0703/), is well worth reading for its excellent summary of the surrounding issues.
+In October 2023, a Python Enhancement Proposal (PEP) was accepted to make the GIL optional.
+This proposal, [PEP 703](https://peps.python.org/pep-0703/), is well worth reading for its thoughtful summary of the surrounding issues.
 CPython 3.13 launched with an optional [free-threaded mode](https://docs.python.org/3.13/whatsnew/3.13.html#free-threaded-cpython) which supports running with the GIL disabled.
 Free-threading in Python offers great promise, but to take advantage of it, extensions need to be rewritten with thread safety in mind.

 `lib_sf_error_state` is obviously not thread safe.
 There is a global array carrying the current state of special function error handling policies with nothing to stop competing threads from trying to access the same memory location.
 Simultaneous modifications could even leave an entry in some corrupt and indeterminate state.
 This situation is known as a [data race](https://en.wikipedia.org/wiki/Race_condition#Data_race), and leads to [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior) in C and C++.
 Weird things can happen when there is a data race.

-The latest tale in the saga of `lib_sf_error_state` is [a PR](https://github.com/scipy/scipy/pull/21956) from Edgar Margffoy (andfoy) on Quansight Labs' [free-threaded Python team](https://labs.quansight.org/blog/free-threaded-python-rollout_) to ensure thread safety by declaring the array `sf_error_actions` [thread local](https://en.wikipedia.org/wiki/Thread-local_storage).
+The latest tale in the saga of `lib_sf_error_state` is [a PR](https://github.com/scipy/scipy/pull/21956) from Edgar Margffoy (andfoy)—a member of Quansight Labs' [free-threaded Python team](https://labs.quansight.org/blog/free-threaded-python-rollout_)—to ensure thread safety by declaring the array `sf_error_actions` [thread local](https://en.wikipedia.org/wiki/Thread-local_storage).
 This eliminates the data-race by making it so each thread gets its own separate copy of the array.
 Edgar and the others on the free-threaded Python team have been doing great work improving support for free-threaded Python across the ecosystem for much of this past year.